Are you wondering what does phlebotomy mean?

 Many people heard the word phlebotomy, yet have no idea what it is.
-The definition of phlebotomy is drawing of blood.
+The definition of phlebotomy is the drawing of blood.
 Blood is taken for many reasons sometimes it is taken to either introduce a fluid into the body or to gather some blood for testing.
 Blood is used for various lab tests or medical procedures.
-Phlebotomist are the medical professionals who draw the blood.
+Phlebotomist are the professionals who draw the blood.

 Many people choose this profession out of their desire to assist others and to feel fulfilled and satisfied.
 Where can you find phlebotomist?
 Hospitals, medical offices and even pediatrician offices have phlebotomist working there.
 In addition, due to the variety of needs for blood collection, phlebotomist may find work in various settings.

 All You Need To Know About Phlebotomy:

 Working as a phlebotomist is a rewarding job.
 It entails working with others and often assists them with their medical needs.
 As a Phlebotomist, you will find yourself working with people of all age groups while drawing their blood.
-If you are self assured, reliable and quick you will make a great phlebotomist.
+Are you self assured, reliable and quick?
+Then you will make a great phlebotomist.

 Phlebotomist Job Duties: